darlanmendonca/minimalist/README.md

 ## Minimalist

 This project is a UI Kit, with focus in usability, performance, and scalability.
-Feel free to use change identity.
+Feel free to use and change identity.

 You found docs about each style or webcomponent, in [webcomponents/COMPONENT-NAME-HERE](https://github.com/reserva-facil/minimalist/tree/master/webcomponents).